hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_8e0373f5-747a-4296-9de7-3c87492cfdfd-0_1.content.md

 ## Contact Us

 Have any questions or feedback?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on [Twitter](#twitter) for updates and inspiration.
+Contact us at me@pavolhejny.com or follow us on [Twitter](#twitter) for updates and inspiration.

 ---